 A Driver’s License from Any Country is Valid in Michigan

-If you are visiting the United States and the police stop you for a traffic violation, you can rest assured that your foreign driver’s license is valid in Michigan.
+If you are visiting the United States and the police stop you for a traffic violation, you can rest assured that your foreign driver’s licenses are valid in Michigan.

 Foreign Driver’s Licenses and Traffic Infractions and Misdemeanors